-November 15th marks the 3rd year anniversary of the most horrific experience of my entire life, and NO… it has nothing to do with internal church problems…but then again it’s the worst “INTERNAL” church problem I’ve ever experienced.
+November 15th marks the 9th year anniversary of the most horrific experience of my entire life, and it has nothing to do with internal church problems…but then again it’s the worst “INTERNAL” church problem I’ve ever seen.

 From my early childhood I have ALWAYS viewed life as being simply too short.
 I remember dreading to go to sleep, not because I didn’t enjoy rest & leisure.
 I was just afraid I’d MISS something FUN or important.
 I have even daydreamed about being CLONED somehow, so I could do 3 or 4 lives all at one time.
 My problem with graduating high school – I knew I could technically do ANYTHING…but not EVERYTHING.